Label84/laravel-mailviewer/README.md

 #### 2.2 Publish the views (optional)

-To change the default views, you can publish them to your application with the following command:
+To change the default views, you can publish them to your application.

 ```sh
 php artisan vendor:publish Label84\MailViewer\MailViewerServiceProvider --views